 To stay up to date with Wageline on social media:

-Wageline’s social media pages are managed by the Private Sector Labour Relations division of the Department of Mines, Industry Regulation and Safety.
+Wageline’s social media pages are managed by the Private Sector Labour Relations division of the Department of Energy, Mines, Industry Regulation and Safety.

 - We welcome questions and discussion as long as it is respectful.
 Do not post comments that include hate speech, abuse, trolling language, threats and excessive swearing.